-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core)

 - 1.8.a.
-Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available. ^(Core) - 1.8.b.
-The program must have access to laboratories in order to perform testing specific to pediatric rheumatology. ^(Core) - 1.8.c.
-An adequate number and variety of pediatric rheumatology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. ^(Core) - 1.8.d.
-A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. ^(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available.
+(Core) - 1.8.b.
+The program must have access to laboratories in order to perform testing specific to pediatric infectious diseases.
+(Core) - 1.8.c.
+Fellows must have access to a laboratory for clinical microbiology, such that direct and frequent interaction with microbiology laboratory personnel is readily available.
+(Core) - 1.8.d.
+There must be access to clinical microbiology laboratories that have the capacity to identify infections caused by bacteria, mycobacteria, fungi, viruses, rickettsiae, chlamydiae, and parasites in tissues and body fluids.
+(Core) - 1.8.e.
+There must be an infection control program and an antimicrobial stewardship program at the clinical site(s) where the fellows spend most of their time during the educational program.
+(Core) - 1.8.f.
+An adequate number and variety of patients with infectious diseases ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+(Core) - 1.8.g.
+A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
+(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)

 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
 Access to food and rest are examples of these basic needs, which must be met while fellows are working.
 Fellows should have access to refrigeration where food may be stored.

 Food should be available when fellows are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.

-1.9.c. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; ^(Core)
+1.9.c. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core)